 I have often wondered why so many good people have such different and divisive opinions.
 ART AS SOCIAL INQUIRY asks the questions: Are we our opinions?
 Or are we something more?
 Then what?
 What is beyond the emotional charge of our opinions?
 And how do we get there?

-In ART AS SOCIAL INQUIRY I paint portraits of real people who live the social issues of the day, issues like illegal immigration and health insurance.
+In ART AS SOCIAL INQUIRY I paint portraits of real people whose lives embody the social issues of the day, issues like immigration and access to healthcare.

 ASI aims to move opinions out of our heads into the real world.
-ASI challenges the viewers to direct their opinions at the real people depicted in the portraits — people with real stories about health care, war, immigration,etc. The experience of interacting with the portraits and the stories of the subjects invites viewers to understand how their opinions affect the lives of the people depicted in the portraits before they hold fast to their opinions.
+ASI challenges the viewers to direct their opinions at the real people depicted in the portraits — people with real stories about healthcare, war, immigration,etc. The experience of interacting with the portraits, and the stories of the subjects, invite viewers to understand how their opinions affect the lives of the people depicted in the portraits.

 The portraits offer themselves up as recipients of uneasiness, justifications, political correctness and incorrectness, rationalizing, embarrassment, rage, sadness, compassion, hate, fear, hope, anxiety…whatever.

-Post your opinions/comments on the website or write to T@ArtAsSocialInquiry.org.
-I am collecting your opinions/stories.
+Post your reactions/opinions/comments on the website.
 Comment anonymously if you wish.